-While visual art and storytelling have always been my passions, there is a part of me that wants to live a parallel life as an investigative journalist.
-People have a way of revealing untold secrets to me.
-I enjoy digging into transcripts and witness accounts of real events, watching unedited video testimonies, and combing through the seemingly mundane shopping list and notes jotted on scraps of paper.
-As a screenwriter, I always bring this taste for uncovering human truth into my process.
+Visual art and storytelling have long been my passions, but I live a parallel life as an investigative journalist.
+People find comfort in revealing their untold secrets to me.
+I enjoy digging into archives, transcripts and witness accounts of real events, watching unedited video testimonies, and combing through the seemingly mundane shopping list or notes jotted on scraps of paper.
+As a screenwriter, I bring this taste for uncovering human truths into my writing process.

-As narrative writers, we are world-builders, yet I’ve written only one piece of pure fiction in my life.
-I prefer to research the world and characters I’m creating for facts that are often more revealing about behavior than my imagination could produce.
-And while my story arcs and characters are inventions, I like to incorporate as much fact as possible when something real gets my heart racing.
-These details are like synaptic strands of credibility woven throughout the story.
+My narrative arcs are organically drawn from real life events.
+I incorporate research to flesh out the world of the characters.
+These factual details become synaptic strands of metaphor woven throughout the story.
 On a professional level, I learned this by working on a number of feature projects for directors and producers that had journalism backgrounds or an interest in that approach to storytelling.